 - The other party must have owed you a duty of care to ensure reasonable steps were taken to prevent you from injury.

-- The other party failed to fulfill this duty by not acting with reasonable care towards you.
+- The other party failed to fulfill this duty by not acting with reasonable care toward you.

-- The other party’s actions or inactions was the direct cause of your injury.
+- The other party’s actions or inaction were the direct cause of your injury.

 - You suffered measurable damages (such as lost wages or medical expenses) as a result of your injury.